File your monthly returns

 You can file returns by using:

 On your return, you must declare that the subcontractors listed aren’t employees.

 You could get a penalty of up to £3,000 if you give the wrong employment status for a subcontractor on your monthly return.

 You must still file a return for the months when you made no payments to subcontractors (unless you request for your scheme to be made inactive).
-This is called a ‘nil return’.
+This is called a ‘nil notification’.